conceptcartography/conceptcartography/docs/concepts/stereotype-threat.md

 ## 📖 Definitions

-> "when one’s performance has the risk of reinforcing negative stereotypes about one’s group and that group membership is made salient to them"  (Fehr and Minji, 2022, p.12)
+> "when one’s performance has the risk of reinforcing negative stereotypes about one’s group and that group membership is made salient to them"  (Fehr and Jones 2022, 12)

 ## 💡 Examples

-- "Black students to fill out a demographic survey question about their race before taking a test had a negative impact on their test performance" (Fehr and Minji, 2022, p.12)
+- "Black students to fill out a demographic survey question about their race before taking a test had a negative impact on their test performance" (Fehr and Minji 2022, 12)

 ## 🔗 Relations